nimblemachines/muforth/README_OpenBSD.md

 # Supported versions

-All OpenBSD testing and development on both amd64 and i386 is conducted using OpenBSD --current (7.0 as of this writing).
+All OpenBSD testing and development of muforth on both amd64 and i386 is conducted using OpenBSD --current (7.0 as of this writing).

 Older versions will likely work, as testing on OpenBSD has been ongoing since at least 5.8, but running --current is recommended.